-The 1967 Committee proposed leaving Article 2 as it was but replacing Article 3 with the following text:-
+The All Party Committee on the Constitution (1967) proposed leaving Article 2 as it was but replacing Article 3 with the following text-

-Part 1 - The Irish National hereby proclaims its firm will that is territory be reunited in harmony and brotherly affection between all Irishmen.
+1. The Irish Nation hereby proclaims its firm will that its territory be reunited in harmony and brotherly affection between all Irishmen.

-Part 2 - The laws enacted by the Parliament established by this Constitution shall, until the achievement of the Nation's unity, shall otherwise require have the like area and extent of application as the laws of the Parliament which existed prior to the adoption of this Constitution.
+2. The laws enacted by the Parliament established by this Constitution shall until the achievement of the nation's unity shall otherwise require have the like area and extent of application as the laws of the Parliament which existed prior to the adoption of this Constitution.
 Provision may be made by law to give extra-territorial effect to such laws.

-The proposed new text reads as follows:-
+The Progressive Democrats proposed new text reads as follows-